• Skip to main content

 That leaves lots of leftover sauce, and one of the chief uses of leftover mole is in enmoladas.
 You may have seen them here in the U.S. as “mole enchiladas,” which is indeed another way to put it, but enmolada, meaning “covered in mole,” is more common south of the border.

-Enmoladas have few rules.
+Enmoladas have only a few rules.
 You really only need some sort of mole, and soft corn tortillas.
 Everything else is up to you.

 Photo by Holly A. Heyser